incuna/angular-bind-html-compile/README.md

 <div bind-html-compile="data.content"></div>
 ```

-Additionally, bind-html-before-compile and/or bindHtmlAfterCompile
+Additionally, bind-html-before-compile and/or bind-html-after-compile
 may be specified to execute code before of after the compile.
 E.g:

 ```
 <div bind-html-compile="data.content"
      bind-html-before-compile="beforeCompile"
-     bind-thml-after-compile="afterCompile"></div>
+     bind-html-after-compile="afterCompile"></div>
 ```

 And in your controller code: